 Here, each party of the lease (tenants and landlord) indicate when they each agreed to the terms and conditions of the renewal lease.

-In this section, both the tenant and the landlord or managing agent (someone who works for the landlord like a super or someone from a management company) must fill in the date that the lease was signed by both parties.
+In this section, both the tenant and the landlord or managing agent must fill in the date that the lease was signed by both parties.
 It is very important that the lease is dated by both parties.

 23 Acknowledgement of Acceptance